adonisjs/v5-docs/content/guides/http/direct-file-uploads.md

 ```

 - First, you have to define the validation rules for the `extname` and the `size`.
-- Next, make use of the `reportChunk` method and report every chunk to an internal helper function.
+- Next, use the `reportChunk` method and report every chunk to an internal helper function.
 - The `reportChunk` method will monitor the stream as it flows and emits an error if any validation rules are unmet.
 - As soon as an error is emitted by the `reportChunk` method on the readable stream, the writable stream (your SDK) will/should abort the upload process.